cmoscardi/textbook-tts/README.deployment.md

 ## Manual supabase stuff
+0. After starting ML service backend, Enable RLS on the tables that Celery auto-creates
 1. Prod URL and redirect URLs in auth settings of supabase dashboard
 2. Email templates
 ```